 And they brought young children to him, that he should touch them: and his disciples rebuked those that brought them.
 But when Jesus saw it, he was much displeased, and said unto them, Suffer the little children to come unto me, and forbid them not: for of such is the kingdom of God.
 Verily I say unto you, Whosoever shall not receive the kingdom of God as a little child, he shall not enter therein.
 And he took them up in his arms, put his hands upon them, and blessed them.
 Mark 10:13-16

 And whoso shall receive one such little child in my name receiveth me.
 But whoso shall offend one of these little ones which believe in me, it were better for him that a millstone were hanged about his neck, and that he were drowned in the depth of the sea.
-Woe unto the world because of offences! for it must needs be that offences come; but woe to that man by whom the offence cometh!
+Woe unto the world because of offenses! for it must needs be that offences come; but woe to that man by whom the offence cometh!
 Matthew 18:5-7

 Our goal in response to these biblical mandates is to maintain a safe, secure, and loving place where children may grow: a place where caregivers, teachers, and leaders (both paid and volunteer) minister appropriately to their needs.